 For the past few years, members of Assist RR have supported a range of projects (see Projects) in the northern region of Sri Lanka including building community halls in Mullaithivu, funding and distributing reading glasses to resettled people in Vanni, raising funds for “Save the Children” for the benefit of children affected by the war in Vanni.
 We are currently raising funds to carry out cataract operations in Vanni.

 Assist RR identify and choose the beneficiaries with the help of local charities and volunteers.
 The beneficiaries are then prioritised based on their needs and family situation.

 We have a number of local volunteers who work on our behalf and gather information to assess the needs.
-This is also done through certain local organizations and charities that we work with.
-One of the local charities that we work with, Ramakrishna Mission Colombo branch, gather information by distributing questionnaires to the affected families.
-They then prioritise families, individuals and children, who are in dire need of help, and share information with us.
-The local charities have got a better knowledge of the needs of the people and can help us to identify the people need urgent assistance.
+This is also done through certain local organisations and charities that we work with.
+We then prioritise families, individuals and children, who are in dire need of help The local charities have got a better knowledge of the needs of the people and can help us to identify the people need urgent assistance.
 In addition to local help, our members in the UK also visit these areas at their own expenses and assess the situation and requirements at regular intervals.
 Although we are working with local charities in identifying the needs and prioritising the needy families, our trustees will make the final decision in terms of where the funds will be spent.